FrankGoyens/FrankGoyens.github.io/_posts/2023-06-02-flutter_is_a_nice_framework.markdown

 Besides, it could be used for web and desktop as well.
 Learning this framework offers many possibilities.

-Thank you for reading about my thoughts on the Flutter framework.
+Thank you for reading about my thoughts and impressions on the Flutter framework.
 I hope it proves helpful to you!

 [flutter_faq_why_dart]: https://docs.flutter.dev/resources/faq#why-did-flutter-choose-to-use-dart